David-Hien/Unit-3/Project.md

 ***Kivymd Library***

 The Kivymd Library is an open-source library used as a framework for cross-platform applications<sup>[[3]](https://kivymd.readthedocs.io/en/latest/)</sup>.
 It is a tool for creating GUI (Graphical User Interface) for applications, which serves as a communicator between the input (keyboard, mouse, multitouch events, etc.) and the program, as well as between the program and the output (screen).
+This is an essential part of any application because it exponentially increases the app's usability - easier to understand and use - and desirabilty - visual aesthetics.

 ***SQLAlchemy and ORM***